evanwill/get-git-b/content/2-install.md

 nav: Git
 ---

+In the last section we created a new project on GitHub--the next step is to `clone` that repository to our local machine to start working on it.
+To do that, you will need Git installed on your computer.

 ## Install Git

 Installing this free and open source software is pretty straightforward:

-**Windows:**
+{% capture windows %}

-- Install [Git for Windows](https://git-scm.com/downloads){:target="_blank" rel="noopener"} using the default options, *except* when setup asks you to choose the default editor used by Git, select "Use the Nano editor by default".
-This will give you Git, Git Bash, and Git GUI.
+Download and run the [Git for Windows](https://git-scm.com/downloads){:target="_blank" rel="noopener"} installer.
+Using the default options, *except* when setup asks you to choose the default editor used by Git, select "Use the Nano editor by default".

+This package will give you Git, Git Bash, and Git GUI.
 Git Bash is a terminal that lets you use UNIX style commands and utilities on Windows.

-**Mac:**
+{% endcapture %}
+{% capture mac %}
+Choose one of these options:

-- Mac systems will require the "Xcode Command Line Tools" installed, so open a terminal (to find your terminal search for "terminal" in your Spotlight), type in the command `xcode-select --install`, and follow the prompts.
+- Installing the "Xcode Command Line Tools" will provide Git and a variety of other developer helpers.
+Open a terminal (to find your terminal search for "terminal" in your Spotlight), type in the command `xcode-select --install`, and follow the prompts.
 After the install finishes, try typing `git --version`.
-If you want a newer version of Git, download the official [Mac git installer](https://git-scm.com/downloads){:target="_blank" rel="noopener"}.
+- For newest version of Git, download the official [Mac git installer](https://git-scm.com/downloads){:target="_blank" rel="noopener"}.

-**Linux:**
+{% endcapture %}
+{% capture linux %}

-- Install from your distribution's software center or package manager (for Ubuntu `sudo apt install git`).
+Your distribution's software center or package manager will be able to install Git (it is pre-installed on many distros, check by typing `git --version` into a terminal).

+To install on Ubuntu, use: `sudo apt install git`.
+{% endcapture %}
+{% include accordion.html title1="Windows" text1=windows title2="Mac" text2=mac title3="Linux" text3=linux %}

-## Setup
+## Open a Terminal

-To start learning Git we will use it on the command line.
+For this workshop we will be using Git on the command line.
 Although there are GUI clients to manage Git repositories, being familiar with the command line version will help you better understand the basic workflow.

-If you need a command line refresher, check out this [mini-lesson](https://evanwill.github.io/_drafts/notes/commandline.html){:target="_blank" rel="noopener"}.
-So fire up your favorite shell, terminal, or Git Bash to get started!
+So the first step is to open a terminal window!

+On Windows you will have to use "Git Bash" which comes packaged with the Git installer.
+This provides a UNIX-like environment, so your commands are the same as on Linux or Mac.
+Open your Start menu and search for "Git Bash" to open your terminal.
+You can also right click on a folder in File Explorer and choose the option "Git Bash Here"--this can save time navigating around on the command line!

+On Mac and Linux, your terminal app is called "terminal"!
+Search for it and open.
+You are ready to go!

+{% include figure.html img="gitbash.png" alt="git bash terminal window" %}

+Check the [command line navigation cheatsheet]({{ '/content/cheatsheet.html#commandline-navigation' | relative_url }}) or this [mini-lesson](https://evanwill.github.io/_drafts/notes/commandline.html){:target="_blank" rel="noopener"} if you need a refresher.

+## Git Setup

-Some initial setup is necessary the first time you use Git on a computer.
+Some initial setup is necessary the **first time** you use Git on a computer.
 You will use these commands only once, unless you want to change something.

-Set your name and email (matching your GitHub account):
+Set your user name and email (matching your GitHub account):

 ```
-git config --global user.name "Evan Will"
+git config --global user.name "example name"
 git config --global user.email "myemail@gmail.com"
 ```

-> Your email and user name is recorded with every commit.
-> This helps ensure integrity and authenticity of the history.
-> Most people keep their email public, but if you are concerned about privacy, check GitHub's tips to [hide your email](https://help.github.com/articles/about-commit-email-addresses/){:target="_blank" rel="noopener"}.
+(If you set [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses){:target="_blank" rel="noopener"} on GitHub, remember to use the correct email alias!)

 Next, set your default text editor.
-The current versions of the Git for Windows installer allow you to set the default editor during [setup]({{ '/0-prep.html' | relative_url }}), so Windows users should not need to complete this step and should have nano set as the default editor.
+The current versions of the Git for Windows installer allow you to set the default editor during setup, so Windows users should not need to complete this step.
 In general Linux and Mac users should set their Git `core.editor` to `"nano -w"` as well.
 Nano is a basic command line editor that is *fairly* easy to use.
 Set the default editor with this command: